History of the Hindu–Arabic numeral system: Place-value numerals with zero

 In 628 CE, astronomer-mathematician Brahmagupta wrote his text Brahma Sphuta Siddhanta which contained the first mathematical treatment of zero.
 He defined zero as the result of subtracting a number from itself, postulated negative numbers and discussed their properties under arithmetical operations.
 His word for zero was shunya (void), the same term previously used for the empty spot in 9-digit place-value system.
 This provided a new perspective on the shunya-bindu as a numeral and paved the way for the eventual evolution of a zero digit.
 The dot continued to be used for at least 100 years afterwards, and transmitted to Southeast Asia and Arabia.
 Kashmir's Sharada script has retained the dot for zero until this day.

 By the end of the 7th century, decimal numbers begin to appear in inscriptions in Southeast Asia as well as in India.
 Some scholars hold that they appeared even earlier.
 A 6th century copper-plate grant at Mankani bearing the numeral 346 (corresponding to 594 CE) is often cited.
 But its reliability is subject to dispute.
-The first indisputable occurrence of 0 in an inscription occurs at Gwalior in 876 CE, containing a numeral "270" in a notation surprisingly similar to ours.
+The first indisputable occurrence of 0 in an inscription occurs at Gwalior in 876 CE, containing a numeral "270" in a notation surprisingly similar to the modern numerals.
 Throughout the 8th and 9th centuries, both the old Brahmi numerals and the new decimal numerals were used, sometimes appearing in the same inscriptions.
-In some documents, a transition is seen to occur around 866 CE.
+In some documents, a transition is seen to occur around 866.